KarolS/millfork/docs/api/custom-platform.md

 * `zp_pointers` –
 either a list of comma separated zeropage addresses that can be used by the program as zeropage pointers, or `all` for all.
 Each value should be the address of the first of two free bytes in the zeropage.
 Only used for 6502-based targets.
+Cannot be used together with `zp_bytes`.

+* `zp_bytes` –
+either a list of comma separated zeropage byte addresses or address ranges that can be used by the program in zeropage, or `all` for all.
+Only used for 6502-based targets.
+Cannot be used together with `zp_pointers`.

 * `segments` – a comma-separated list of segment names.
 A segment named `default` is always required.